sagarshinde19/B.E.G.S.-Best-Entrata-Grabber-System/README.md

 - Go to extension manager `chrome://extensions/` in chrome
 - Switch to developer mode on extension page to load it from your system.
 - Load Pack/Unpacked extension into the chrome
-- Extension is ready to use for Entrata Settings :
+- Extension is ready to use for Entrata Settings:
-	- Left Click - Get Settings Hypertext path.
+	1. Right Click on any setting or Extension logo to select a copy option.
-	- Right Click - Get Path/URL/Hypertext Path, Start/Stop Extension, About Us.
+	2. Left click on any setting to copy setting path on clipboard.

 # Licence